ErikMischiatti/ErikMischiatti.github.io/README.md

 ## Projects

-- **6D Pose Estimation for Robots**: Implementation of an advanced algorithm for 6D pose estimation used in robotic systems.
+- **Master Thesis**: Leveraging Acquired Knowledge for Task Inversion: An Application of Imitation Learning (on going)
 - **UWB Communication for UAVs**: Development of a modular communication system for UAVs based on ultra-wideband technology, designed for multi-agent coordination.

 ## Technologies Used